-The surgery can be performed under general, regional or even local anesthetic.
+The surgery can be performed under general, spinal or even local anesthetic.
 Your doctor will discuss which is best for you.
 There are many ways to perform an anterior repair.
 Below is a general description of a common repair method.

 - An incision is made along the center of the front wall of the vagina starting near the vaginal entrance and finishing near the top of the vagina. - The vaginal skin is then separated from the underlying supportive fascial layer.
 The weakened fascia is then repaired using absorbable stitches, which will absorb over 4 weeks to 5 months depending on the type of stitch (suture) material used. - Sometimes excessive vaginal skin is removed.
 The vaginal skin is closed with absorbable sutures.
-These usually take 4 to 6 weeks to fully absorb. - A cystoscopy may be performed to confirm that the appearance inside the bladder is normal and that no injury to the bladder or ureters has occurred during surgery. - A pack may be placed into the vagina and a catheter into the bladder at the end of surgery.
-If so, this is usually removed after 3-48 hours.
-The pack acts like a compression bandage to reduce vaginal bleeding and bruising after surgery. - Commonly, anterior vaginal repair surgery is combined with other surgery such as vaginal hysterectomy, posterior vaginal wall repair or incontinence surgery.
+These usually take 4 to 6 weeks to fully absorb. - A cystoscopy may be performed to confirm that the appearance inside the bladder is normal and that no injury to the bladder or ureters has occurred during surgery. - A pack (long piece of gauze) may be placed into the vagina and a catheter into the bladder at the end of surgery.
+If so, this is usually removed within 24 hours of the surgery.
+The pack acts like a compression bandage to reduce vaginal bleeding and bruising after surgery. - An anterior vaginal wall repair surgery can be combined with other surgery such as a vaginal hysterectomy, a posterior vaginal wall repair or incontinence surgery if indicated.
 These procedures are covered in detail in other leaflets in this series.